Bernardsville, New Jersey: History

-On January 15, 2021, Kings Food Markets announced that it would close their Bernardsville location on Morristown Road, officially closing on January 23, 2021.

 Historic district

 The New Jersey State Review Board for Historic Sites recommended the creation of the Olcott Avenue historic district on February 10, 2009.
 While the Olcott Avenue School is but one historic structure within Bernardsville's first historic district area, the area's appeal and historic significance is part of the story of the rise of the middle class in Bernardsville and how this particular location impacted the entire region, from the downtown, Little Italy, and the Mountain Colony areas.

 The Olcott Avenue Historic District is a 28 acre historic district located along portions of Olcott, Childsworth, and Highview Avenues, and Church Street that recognizes a neighborhood developed in the early 20th century.
 It was added to the National Register of Historic Places on November 20, 2009, for its significance in architecture, community planning and development, and education.

 According to the National Park Service:

 The Olcott Avenue neighborhood in the borough of Bernardsville, located in northeast Somerset County, was developed at the turn of the 20th century as a carefully laid out middle class residential neighborhood.
 The streets in the district are characterized by lots of moderate size with regular setbacks with moderate to substantial dwellings constructed in a variety of late 19th and early 20th century architectural styles, several of which are particularly noteworthy examples.
 The original dwellings constructed during the first three decades or so of the 20th century all still stand and the streetscape has changed relatively little since curbs and sidewalks were added and the road was paved around 1916.
 Residents of the district have continued the long tradition of participation in civic activities.

-Olcott Avenue is named after Frederic P. Olcott, a New York banker, politician, and philanthropist, who lived here.
+Olcott Avenue is named after Frederic P. Olcott, a New York banker, politician and philanthropist, who lived here.
 The street was originally named after Stewart Wolfe.
 In 1905, Olcott financed the construction of a high school, the first in the township, and donated it to the Bernards Township Board of Education.
 The stone building features Tudor Revival style and was designed by architect Henry Janeway Hardenbergh, who also lived here.
 Hardenbergh also designed the Bernardsville United Methodist Church and the parish house at St. Bernard's Church.
 The district includes several houses designed with Colonial Revival style.

 Geography

 According to the United States Census Bureau, the borough had a total area of 12.91 square miles (33.44 km2), including 12.84 square miles (33.24 km2) of land and 0.08 square miles (0.19 km2) of water (0.58%).

-Unincorporated communities, localities and place names located partially or completely within the borough include Blazuers Corner, Mine Brook and Somerseten.
+Unincorporated communities, localities and place names located partially or completely within the borough include Blaziers Corner, Mine Brook and Somersetin.

 The borough borders Bernards Township to the east, Far Hills to the southwest, and Peapack-Gladstone to the west in Somerset County, Harding Township to the northeast and both Mendham Borough and Mendham Township to the northwest in Morris County.